jtscott/hass-config/README.md

 # My Home Assistant Configuration
 Check out all the cool things you can do with [Home Assistant](https://home-assistant.io/) on a RPi3.
-Note that Netatmo Welcome, Withings, and Roomba devices have custom scripts for their integration.
+Note that Netatmo Welcome and Withings devices have custom scripts for their integration.

 ## Requirements
 - Install [jq 1.5 manually](https://stedolan.github.io/jq/download/).
 RPi raspian jessie repos have old versions that have a bug accessing the last item in an array.
 Needed for withings scripts.
-- NPM for Roomba/dorita980 and [wemo-cli](https://www.npmjs.com/package/belkin-wemo-command-line-tools)
 - Curl

 ## Shout Out